jspm/jspm.org/jspm-dev-release.md

 ## Modular JavaScript CDNs

-The transition of JavaScript CDN's into fully modular ECMAScript module CDNs is now well underway.
+The transition of JavaScript CDNs into fully modular ECMAScript module CDNs is now well underway.
 Existing CDNs such as `jsdelivr.net` and `unpkg.com` now regularly serve ES modules, and continue to innovate in improving their modular semantics, while new module-dedicated CDNs like `cdn.pika.dev` have joined jspm in directly exploring how a complete embrace of modular semantics can provide better library delivery mechnanisms for the web.

 The jspm CDN retains its same goals - to allow loading any package from npm optimized as an ECMAScript module, while supporting full dependency sharing.
 Under this simple statement hides a huge amount of complexity - from optimization and CommonJS compatibility to module interop semantics.